frescobaldi/qpageview/docs/source/advanced.rst

 some Page types only load themselves really when their content is requested to be rendered in the View.

+The list of individual Page objects in a document is returned by the :meth:`~document.AbstractSourceDocument.pages` method of the Document class.

 Page and PageLayout
 ~~~~~~~~~~~~~~~~~~~